 Is anyone else just completely in love with shabby and farmhouse Christmas decorations??
 I am not ashamed to say ME, I AM!
-I have always loved more rustic decorations, even in my everyday decor.
-I wanted to make something that has that same rustic farmhouse feel that I love so much, and that is how I came up with this Dollar Tree Shabby Farmhouse Christmas Sign DIY!
+I have always loved more rustic decorations, even in my everyday decor, and I wanted to make something that has that same rustic farmhouse feel that I love so much.
+That is how I came up with this Dollar Tree Shabby Farmhouse Christmas Sign DIY!

 Watch the replay!